Programme Overview & Resources

 • E-Portfolio & Resources

-This structure ensures learning is applied directly to practice, supporting both individual development and workforce capacity.
+The 14-month duration is based on full-time employment but can be adjusted for part-time roles, allowing for a slightly extended timeline where required.
+This flexible structure ensures learning is applied directly to practice, supporting both individual development and workforce capacity.

 Key Topics & Duties